 - Held on the beautiful Iowa State University campus in Ames, Iowa

 - Lunch provided

 - Free Friday night lodging to 10 most distant teams (determined at close of registration)

 - Space is limited, so register early!
 Schools whose applications are received after the roster is filled will be placed on a waiting list.

-- Winning team advances to the Department of Energy’s National competition April 27 – May 1, 2023.
+- Winning team advances to the Department of Energy’s National competition April 25 – 29, 2024, in Washington, D.C.

 The academic competition

 Each 16-minute match has two 8-minute halves and a two-minute intermission.
 Questions are read aloud by a moderator.
 Any player can buzz in to answer a “toss-up” question.
 Points are awarded for a correct answer, and the team then has an opportunity to answer a bonus question.
 At the end of the match, the team with the most points wins that match.
 Both pool-play and double-elimination formats are used.
 Top teams frequently spend months practicing for the event.
 Click here for Sample Questions.